Computer Science & Engineering Department

 • Missions & Community Service

-In partnership with the Taylor Center for Missions Computing, CSE students can use and develop their computing skills while serving the Kingdom on discipline-focused J-term trips.
-CSE and Systems students also partner with Business as Mission (BAM) organizations and fulfill technology needs.
+Through the Taylor Center for Missions Computing, students can use and develop their computing skills while serving the Kingdom on J-term trips.

 • Tech Fair

 The Tech Fair sees companies come from all over the country to promote their causes and recruit students for potential careers.
+This event is hosted in September of each year, giving you the best chance of landing an internship or job for the following summer.

 Life After Taylor